Compliance

 Switzerland — GwG and FINMA circulars

 Switzerland has its own Anti-Money Laundering Act (GwG, SR 955.0).
-The PEP definition in Art.
-2a GwG covers foreign PEPs, domestic PEPs, and PEPs of international organizations.
-For financial intermediaries, FINMA Circular 2016/7 (or the current version) applies, with detailed due diligence obligations.
-A key distinction in Switzerland is between foreign PEPs (generally considered "higher risk") and domestic PEPs (risk-based).
+PEP definition in Art.
+2a GwG: foreign PEPs, domestic PEPs, and PEPs of international organizations.
+For financial intermediaries, FINMA Circular 2016/7 (or the current version) applies with detailed due diligence obligations.
+Special feature: Switzerland distinguishes more sharply between foreign PEPs (generally "higher risk") and domestic PEPs (risk-dependent).

 Austria — FM-GwG + BWG